 - Easier to add and delete the first bar of score and retain system text

 Don’t worry, though.
 On Scoring Notes we’ve reviewed every Sibelius update (not to mention Finale, Dorico, and MuseScore, too) in the last three years.
-So head over there — you might start with the post called “Next Sibelius release to feature UI updates, new licensing options”, from which we link to our review of every Sibelius update since 8.0.
+So head over to our product guide from which we link to our review of every Sibelius update since 8.5.